4 Tips to Improve ROI on Digital Learning

 As more sophisticated digital learning options like microlearning platforms/content and simulations become more widely adopted as alternatives to workshops, it is becoming easier to capture data required to measure change in knowledge, skill, confidence and even application.
 By using data from pre and post knowledge checks, simulations, and application assignments, learning and development professionals can easily determine the effectiveness of the digital learning.
 They can also identify any remaining skill or knowledge gaps that may remain.
 This will ensure that targeted support can be provided through activities like additional training or coaching.

 About the Author

-Michelle Moore is the Senior Vice President, Strategic Solutions at HORN.
+Michelle Moore is the Managing Director at HORN.
 Michelle has over 25 years of global experience, working with organizations to use human capital to solve complex business challenges, and with individuals to maximize personal effectiveness and career success.
 She has expertise across a broad range of industries, and specialized knowledge regarding innovation and digital transformation.